-Q: WHAT ARE THE LIMITS ON THE SPECIALIZED POWERS USED TO CARRY OUT THE SINGLE PURPOSE?
+WHAT ARE THE LIMITS ON THESE SPECIALIZED POWERS USED TO CARRY OUT THE SINGLE PURPOSE?

-- A: There are substantive and procedural limits. - 1) Substantive limitations.
+Answer: There are substantive and procedural limits.

+- 1) Substantive limitations.
 They are essentially whatever the County determines will be the use of the land.
 That is, the district shall only exercise its general and special powers subject to and not inconsistent with, the land use, permitting and development provisions of state, regional and County government.
-The district can do nothing that is inconsistent with local government comprehensive plans or related and applicable land development regulations.
+The district cannot do anything that is inconsistent with the local government comprehensive plan and all related and applicable land development regulations.
 These County determinations shall always apply, including changes over time.
-The district is simply a benign alternative public infrastructure-delivery mechanism, or "tool", that the Legislature has provided specifically for use by County governments, landowners, and developers. - 2) Procedural limitations.
-These include noticed meetings; government-in-the-sunshine; public records; conflicts of interest; ethics; standards of accountability for nonfeasance, misfeasance, and malfeasance of public officials; competitive bidding; consultants competitive negotiations act; strict elections provisions; a host of reports and documents to be sent to state and local governments; and a variety of notices to all prospective purchasers of land, and to all residents and landowners within the boundaries of the district regarding operations; and the related financing of the district.
-See question XII.
+The district is simply a benign alternative public infrastructure-delivery mechanism, or "tool", that the Legislature has provided specifically for use by County government, landowners and developers. - 2) Procedural limitations.
+These limits include noticed meetings; government-in-the-sunshine; public records; conflicts of interest; ethics; standards of accountability for non-feasance, misfeasance and malfeasance of public officials; competitive bidding; consultants competitive negotiations act; strict elections provisions; a host of reports and documents to be sent to state and local governments; and a variety of notices to all prospective purchasers of land and to all residents and landowners within the boundaries of the district regarding operations, and the related financing of the district.